SirRufo/stateless/README.md

 # stateless
 A simple library for creating state machines in DELPHI code

+This is a delphi clone of https://github.com/nblumhardt/stateless